 with Jeremy Westcott –

 Over the past few posts we have looked at the first 20 characteristics of the Joshua generation.
-Before embarking on the other 20, this week I just want to explore something I have hinted at before but not really opened up fully with you.
+Before embarking on the other 20, this time I just want to explore something I have hinted at before but not really opened up fully with you.